ethanhs/AsciiMathMD/README.md

 # AsciiMathMD
-Don't use this yet, it is just a tool I hacked together for my own uses, but I thought people might be interested in it as an idea.
+This is a tool I hacked together to use instead of having to write latex.

-#installation and usage:
+# Installation and usage:
 First, install a Python 3 version.
-I have been testing on Python 3.5.1 x86.
-Then I installed PyQt5 from pypi by running `pip install PyQt5`
+I have been testing on Python 3.7.4 x64.
+Then I installed PySide2 from pypi by running `pip3 install PySide2`

-Then I install misaka (the markdown renderer for this program) via `pip install misaka`.
+Then I install misaka (the markdown renderer for this program) via `pip3 install misaka`.

 Then you can clone this repo, and from it run `python -m AsciiMathMD`, and the program should run.

+Alternatively, you can permanently install it via `pip3 install .`